How to make Rochelle salt piezoelectric crystal

 Step 5.
 Put more sodium carbonate and stir again.
 Repeat this step until you put some in and it doesn't bubble.
 This repetitive cycle has taken me as long as 50 minutes, so be patient.
 During the last few times the solution will be clear with a yellowish tint.
 You might be fooled by stirring it a bit and nothing happening.
 Stir it vigorously for a minute anyway to be sure it's ready.
 I've found it may still bubble but just takes longer to do so.

-Step 4 in making rochelle salt piezoelectric crystal, putting
+Step 4 in making rochelle salt piezoelectric crystal, the solution bubbling up.

 Step 6.
-Get a second container and a coffee filter.
+As shown in the photo below, get a second container and a coffee filter.
 Pour the hot solution in the container from the steps above, through the coffee filter into the second container.
 This will take a while so be patient.

 The key word in the above paragraph is "hot".
 One time, my filtering was taking a while because I spilled some unfiltered solution into the destination container and had to start over again.
 All this time, the solution was cooling so I actually got crystals forming inside the filter, slowing the filtering down further.
 If this happens, heat the solution again.
 You could also try changing the filter if you are almost finished but if you have a lot left, you'll only end up wasting solution by having it crystalize in the new filter.
 An alternative is to leave the solution on the stove on the lowest setting while doing this step.